Margaret of Louvain: Relics

 In St. Peter's Church, Leuven, the chasse with the relics of Margaret of Louvain are located in a chapel dedicated to her.
 In the thirteenth century, Margaret's remains were buried in a coffin in a chapel set up for her and built against the choir of St Peter's Church.
 During the French occupation in the eighteenth century, her remains were relocated to Germany.
 After said occupation, they were returned to Leuven in 1802.

 In 1902 the shrine was made of gilded copper and adorned with semi-precious stones and co-financed by gifts from parishioners and young maids who honor Marguerite la Fière as their patron saint.
 The shrine has several panels, each describing a scene from Margaret's life.
 The first panel represents Margaret's devotion.
 On the second, the foster parents of the saint welcome the pilgrims to their inn.
 On the third panel the duke of Leuven kneels at Margaret's corpse.
 The funeral procession of Margaret can be seen on the fourth panel.
 The torture death of Margaret is then depicted.
 On the sixth panel a soldier sees the corpse of Margaret floating in the Dyle.
 Margaret is crowned by the angels on the penultimate and seventh panels.
 Finally, the veneration of Margaretha in Leuven is depicted.

 Scenes by Pieter Verhaghen

 Pieter Verhaegen, an artist from Leuven, painted five scenes from Margaretha's life in 1765.
-These can still be seen in her chapel in St. Peter's Church.
+These can be seen in her chapel in St. Peter's Church.